 April 20: Drama professors and students performing/discussing scenes

 Organizers: Profs.
 Joyce Coleman (CMRS and English), Su Fang Ng (English), Sara Coodin (Classics & Letters), and Alissa Mortimer and Tom Orr (Helmerich School of Drama).
-Funding has been generously provided by the College of Arts & Sciences, the Helmerich School of Drama, and the Departments of English and of Classics & Letters.
+Funding has been generously provided by the College of Arts & Sciences, the Helmerich School of Drama, the Dept. of Classics & Letters, the English Dept., and Film & Media Studies.